suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.Deploy.Branch

 Comma separated list of stacks deploy branch should execute for.
 This value is set by the `deployBranch` parameter if `pipelineOperations` contains **DeployBranch**.

 ### Carpenter.Deploy.NuGet

 Comma separated list of stacks deploy nuget should execute for.
-Publishes NuGet packages created by this pipeline.
-This value is set by the `deployNuGet` parameter.
+This value is set by the `deployNuGet` parameter if `pipelineOperations` contains **DeployNuGet**.

 ### Carpenter.Deploy.NuGet.TargetFeed.Dev

 The target NuGet feed to use when deploying NuGet packages to the Dev stack.
-This value is set by the `deployNuGetTargetFeedDev` parameter.
+This value is used when `pipelineOperations` contains **DeployNuGet**.

 ### Carpenter.Deploy.NuGet.TargetFeed.Test1

 The target NuGet feed to use when deploying NuGet packages to the Test1 stack.
-This value is set by the `deployNuGetTargetFeedTest1` parameter.
+This value is used when `pipelineOperations` contains **DeployNuGet**.

 ### Carpenter.Deploy.NuGet.TargetFeed.Test2

 The target NuGet feed to use when deploying NuGet packages to the Test2 stack.
-This value is set by the `deployNuGetTargetFeedTest2` parameter.
+This value is used when `pipelineOperations` contains **DeployNuGet**.

 ### Carpenter.Deploy.NuGet.TargetFeed.Stage

 The target NuGet feed to use when deploying NuGet packages to the Stage stack.
-This value is set by the `deployNuGetTargetFeedStage` parameter.
+This value is used when `pipelineOperations` contains **DeployNuGet**.

 ### Carpenter.Deploy.NuGet.TargetFeed.Prod

 The target NuGet feed to use when deploying NuGet packages to the Prod stack.
-This value is set by the `deployNuGetTargetFeedProd` parameter.
+This value is used when `pipelineOperations` contains **DeployNuGet**.

 ### Carpenter.NuGet.Quality